kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

-You started by making a fork of the production pipeline as a new repository on GitHub, created a branch to work on a feature or a bug fix, and made a pull request that passed continuous integration before being merged by the maintainer of the parent repository.
+You started by making a fork of the production pipeline as a new repository on GitHub, created a branch to work on a feature or a bug fix, and made a pull request that passed continuous integration before being merged by the maintainer of the upstream repository.
-Then you deleted your branch and fetched the updated code from the parent repository into your fork.
+Then you deleted your branch and fetched the updated code from the upstream repository into your fork.

 More resources will be added shortly to this documentation to continue learning about the Sims-lab pipelines: